zzdglz/OOP_QA/Lecture-1.md

 - Advantages: programs can be easily transplanted (移植) to other platforms (平台), because the execution of the program only relies on the interpreters.
 - Disadvantage: run slower than compiled program.
 They also use more memory.
 - Compilers compile the program into machine code, which is saved as a binary file (二进制文件).
 Then the machine code runs directly on the operating system (操作系统).
 This makes running compilers faster than running interpreters.
 The most common examples of compiled languages are C and C++.
 - Advantages: faster than interpreters.
-By compiling codes into machine language, compilers can help with code hiding.
+The compiler can also perform code optimization during the compiling process.
 - Disadvantage: For different platforms, the source code needs to be recompiled (重新编译).

 #### 6. The g++ compiler is universally used in both commercial and scientific research projects.
 So you are supposed to know how to use g++ to compile C++ source files into the binary file.
 State the basic usage (基本用法) on how to compile a source file.
 List useful compiling options (编译选项) as many as possible, and explain why and when do we need these options.